About the Fellowship

 Where will the Fellows come from?

-Beginning with Cohort 2, we are expanding the selection of Fellows in or from each of the 11 regions or countries where the Ford Foundation has a presence: United States; Brazil; Andean Region; Mexico and Central America; Eastern Africa; West Africa; Southern Africa; Middle East and North Africa; India, Sri Lanka and Nepal; Indonesia; and China.
+The Fellowship includes Fellows from each of the 11 regions or countries where the Ford Foundation has a presence Fellows for the upcoming cohort will be selected from: United States; Brazil; Andean Region; Mexico and Central America; Eastern Africa; West Africa; Southern Africa; Middle East and North Africa; Indonesia; and China.
+We plan to resume selecting Fellows from India, Sri Lanka and Nepal in the next selection process.

 Why limit to 11 regions if this Fellowship is “global”?